IssaBeastBoy/Flutter_craiglist/README.md

 ##### [MongoDB Commmunity Create Account](https://account.mongodb.com/account/login)
 -----
 For running the application locally, the link about to create a Mongo Alas user account, which will give you options on how to set up your account.
 Following all the instructions still your MongoDB cluster is running.
-**Note - You need to replace the CONNECTION_STRING credentails to your cluster in the FAST_API/mongoDB_requests/main.py file with your username and password**
+**Note - You need to place you cluster login credentails to your cluster in the FAST_API/mongoDB_requests/.env file with your username and password.
+Lastly, copy the MongoDB *connection your application* web UI string onto the CONNECTION_STRING variable in the FAST_API/mongoDB_requests/main.py**
 Requirements:
 - Python 3.9 >=
 - PyMongo